 How long does it take to build one?

 How long does it take to build a house?
 It all depends how much time you have available, if you have help, and how efficiently you work.
 I'm actually not a good example since I designed the car in parallel with building it, never mind writing a book at the same time.
 Existing builders are a better source of data, but I can say that it'll be longer than you think due to life getting in the way... it just does.
 When people say they'll be done building a project in a given timeframe, they never meet their self-imposed deadline.
 This isn't a reflection on Midlana but more a commentary on overly-optimistic human nature when applied to any large project.

 What does the book include?

 Full plans and hundreds of pages of pictures, guidance, tips, and options.
-Think of it as me being in the garage with you, providing drawings, the plans, and providing a lot of helpful input.
+Think of it as me being in the garage with you, providing drawings, the plans, and a lot of helpful input, but only when asked!